Mohammad Ziauddin (officer): Bangladesh Army

 After independence, Ziauddin was promoted to the rank of lieutenant colonel.
 Meanwhile, when Indian Prime Minister Indira Gandhi visited Bangladesh, Ziauddin gave her a guard of honour.
-In 1972, Ziauddin commanded the 46 Brigade, based in Dhaka Cantonment, with which he suppressed a mutiny by soldiers of Bangladesh Air Force.
+In 1972, Ziauddin commanded the 46 Brigade, based in Dhaka Cantonment, with which he suppressed a mutiny by soldiers of the Bangladesh Air Force.
 He spoke in favor of socialism to officers under his command.
-He and Taher, in charge of the 46th Infantry Brigade, commanded nearly 90 percent of the infantry soldiers of newly created Bangladesh Army.
+He and Taher, in charge of the 46th Infantry Brigade, commanded nearly 90 percent of the infantry soldiers of the newly created Bangladesh Army.
 In 1972, he destroyed all war loot taken by officers and soldiers under his command during the Bangladesh Liberation War.
-Zauddin argued that military unit should be self-sufficient and raise their own food.
+Ziauddin argued that military units should be self-sufficient and raise their own food.

-After the independence, for two more months of institutional training, a temporary 'Battle School' on the model of Military Academy was established at Kachukshet in Dhaka Cantonment under the 46th Independent Infantry Brigade for the cadets of Second Bangladesh War Course.
+After the independence, for two more months of institutional training, a temporary 'Battle School' on the model of Military Academy was established at Kachukshet in Dhaka Cantonment under the 46th Independent Infantry Brigade for the cadets of the Second Bangladesh War Course.
 Lt.
 Col. Ziauddin was in charge of this battle school.
 He himself was engaged in overall supervision of extended training at the Temporary Battle School.

 Ziauddin wrote an article in the Holiday criticizing the government and its treaty with India on 20 August 1972.
-He called the treaty a secret agreement and pointed they had fought the war without Sheikh Mujib, who was in jail in Pakistan, and would fight another if necessary.
-He had published the article when Prime Minister Sheikh Mujibur Rahman was outside of the country.
-The Prime Minister meet Ziauddin after returning to the country and demanded an official apology which he refused.
+He called the treaty a secret agreement and pointed out they had fought the war without Sheikh Mujib, who was in jail in Pakistan, and would fight another if necessary.
+He had published the article when Prime Minister Sheikh Mujibur Rahman was outside the country.
+The Prime Minister met Ziauddin after returning to the country and demanded an official apology which he refused.
 He lost his job for the article.
 He travelled the country getting to know the people.